 Eveline Dawson from Ballymena, a Matron, and Hugh McGee from Ballycastle, a Corporal in the Medical Corps, died when the Hospital Ship Salta was sunk in 1917.
-On the same day John Leyden from Portstewart, William Moffett from Magheragall and S Wethers from Moira fell.
-Five RN men from NI died in HMS Hardy in Narvik harbour, Norway, in 1940.
+On the same day John Leyden from Portstewart, William Moffett from Magheragall, and S Wethers from Moira fell.
+Five RN men from NI died in HMS Hunter in Narvik harbour, Norway, in 1940.
+HMS Hardy was sunk there later this month.
 Churchill visited the survivors including Bobby McAtamney from Carrickfergus.
 Sub Lieutenant John Tillie, a son of the famous shirt-manufacturing family in Londonderry, was awarded a DSC for his action in HMS Hotspur.
 Woodrow Wilson from Belfast was lost in HM Submarine Tigris in 1943.
 He had been Mentioned in Despatches.
-He had married in October 1942.
+He had married in October1942.
 He was 22 and his wife 20.
 Three days after the wedding he left Belfast to rejoin his ship.
 Photo – The Arras Memorial commemorates over 34,700 men who have no known grave – most of whom died during the Battle of Arras which started 09/04/1917.
 Over 50,000 Commonwealth servicemen were killed in the six-week campaign.